r2d2rigo/minigine/README.md

 minigine
 ========

-Small C++/OpenGL that will be updated when I'm bored.
+Small C++/SMFL/OpenGL engine that will be updated when I'm bored.